exercism/elm/exercises/concept/bettys-bike-shop/.meta/design.md

 ## Learning objectives

-- Know how to define an Elm module / Elm file.
+- Know how to import functions from modules.
 - Know how to export functions for use by other modules.
-- Know how to define a constant.
-- Know how to define a function.
+- Know how to define type annotations for functions.
-- Know how to indent code.
+- Know how to work with integers and floats.
-- Know how to use basic math operators on numbers.
+- Know how to use basic string operations.
-- Know how to define single- and multiline comments.

 ## Out of scope